(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 Shades of blue, grey and black dominate the picture from page 1, giving it a metallic look.
 It shows Catherine Mannick in profile, standing on a sidewalk.
 Her urban outfit has been covered with a rural costume and her beret turned into a spiky cap.
 The angular, compact forms of coat, skirt and boots, outlined with the help of contrasting contours, stand in plain contrast to an effervescing shape coming down from her head like a contrail of white steam – perhaps an uncontrolled growth of hair or a huge bridal veil.
 The funny sharp-edged points of Mannick’s boots are directed upwards, and she seems to be touching the earth only with her heels.
 Thus, the boots and the “steam” imply up-and-down movements, while the figure itself is static.
 As a result, Mannick appears to be walking and standing simultaneously.
 Kozlov adds: “Look at those psychedelic wiggling figures with their smiling faces breaking through the sidewalk, which isn’t a sidewalk at all.
 It all happens in some futuristic, surreal cosmic space, some kind of chaos orchestrated by the peasant lady.”
 The composition exemplifies Kozlov’s creation of polarities and paradoxes by adding strange, often humorous elements.
 This is why the image is spirited, vital, and animated.

-(E-E) Evgenij Kozlov Catherine Mannick Painted vintage print, 10 x 15 cm, 1986.
+(E-E) Evgenij Kozlov Catherine Mannick Painted vintage print, 14 x 9 cm, 1986.
 Letter L to Catherine Mannick from late October 1986, page 1.
-Davis Center for Russian and Eurasian Studies Special Collection, Harvard University E-E- archival number: E-E-pho-Y066-opc
+E-E- archival number: E-E-pho-Y066-opc Davis Center for Russian and Eurasian Studies Special Collection, Harvard University Harvard Accession Number: KMFP_0008

 (E-E) Evgenij Kozlov